MystenLabs/sui/sdk/create-dapp/README.md

   wallet
 - `react-e2e-counter`: An end to end Example with move code and UI for a simple counter app

-The examples are based off the Vite typescript starter project, and pre-configure a few things for you including:
+The examples are based off the Vite TypeScript starter project, and pre-configure a few things for you including:

 - [React](https://react.dev/)